michhar/bot-education-samples/README.md

-# bot-education-ocrbot
+# bot-education-samples
-A Node.js bot built with the MS Bot Framework for image OCR
+A Node.js bots built with the MS Bot Framework for image OCR

 ## To run

-### Get the prereqs (all install links can be found [here](https://github.com/michhar/bot-education/wiki/ODSC-Conference-Syllabus#prerequisites-for-hands-on-labs)):
+### Get the prereqs (all install links can be found [here](https://github.com/michhar/bot-education/wiki)):
 * Node.js (installs with npm now)
 * Bot Framework Console Emulator
 * Visual Studio Code or similar tool with intellisense and a debugger